zudijyr/issues/healthcare.md

+---
+title: "Affordable Health Care for All"
+layout: page
+---

 # Affordable Health Care for All

 America has the best doctors, the best hospitals, and the best medical care in the world.
 But quality care is often too expensive and inaccessible for too many people.
 We need to do more to improve our healthcare system by focusing on quality and access while lowering costs.
 Everyone who have afforadable access to quality healthcare.